Flux-balance laws in scalar self-force theory: Introduction

 Since these flux-balance laws require only fields off the worldline (though, due to a caveat which we will discuss further in Sec.~\ref{sec:averaged}, they are not asymptotically defined fields), this flux-balance computation forms the basis for a potentially useful means of computing the evolution of the Carter constant.
 Moreover, while the computations in this paper are entirely at first order, the generalization to the second-order self-force is expected to be simpler than generalizing the results of Mino~\cite{Mino2003} directly.

 The layout of the rest of the paper is as follows: in Sec.~\ref{sec:eom}, we discuss the equations of motion of a point particle under the scalar self force, both in terms of the usual formulation in terms of the force that acts on the particle and in terms of a Hamiltonian formulation.
 In particular, we discuss the quasi-conserved quantities that arise, and discuss how the self-force is described by a perturbed Hamiltonian system.
 In Sec.~\ref{sec:flux_balance}, we then turn to the derivation of flux-balance laws for the scalar self-force.
 To do so, we first discuss conserved currents that arise in this theory, in particular the symplectic current, and then derive a series of ``integrated'' flux-balance laws related to changes in quantities considered in Sec.~\ref{sec:eom}, as well as ``averaged'' flux-balance laws which capture their average evolution.
 We provide our conclusions, and a roadmap for the gravitational case, in Sec.~\ref{sec:conclusions}.
+We also include an example calculation in Appendix~\ref{app:radiative} which is motivated by the discussion in Sec.~\ref{sec:averaged}.

 We use the following notation and conventions in this paper: following Wald~\cite{Wald1984}, we use the ``mostly plus'' metric signature convention and lowercase Latin letters ($a$, $b$, etc.) for abstract indices for tensor fields defined on the spacetime manifold $\mc M$, while for coordinate indices we use lowercase Greek letters ($\alpha$, $\beta$, etc.).
 We also use the conventions for differential forms from Appendix B of~\cite{Wald1984}.
 For tensor fields on phase space $T^* \mc M$, we use uppercase Latin letters ($A$, $B$, etc.) for abstract indices, and Hebrew letters ($\aleph$, $\beth$, etc.) for coordinate indices.
 Typically, quantities on phase space that are related to quantities on the spacetime manifold are the uppercase versions thereof: for example, a curve $\gamma$ on the spacetime manifold is given by the projection of a curve $\Gamma$ through phase space.
 For arbitrary collections of abstract tensor indices, we use uppercase script Latin letters ($\ms A$, $\ms B$, etc.).
 Our notation for bitensors matches that of~\cite{Poisson2011}, and we use the convention that indices at a point $x$ with some adornments have the same adornments: for example, $a'$, $b'$, etc. denote indices at $x'$.
 As such, we drop the explicit dependence of bitensors on points at which they are evaluated, unless it is a scalar at that point.
 We occasionally drop indices (such as in the case where we are considering differential forms): in such cases, we denote the tensors in bold, and directly apply any adornments (such as primes) to the tensor itself.
 Finally, we denote the arguments of (multi-)linear functionals with curly brackets, to distinguish them from general, nonlinear functionals (which are typically denoted with square brackets).